lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 server name might be "verifier.example.com" or "verifier.example.com:8443", but not "verifier@example.com".

+Relying Parties SHOULD NOT connect to a host name provided in the hint, especially if the verifier has no previous trust relationship with that host name, instead this SHOULD be used only as a lookup string for determining between a list of Verifiers that the Relying Party is pre-configured to use.

 In a typical usage scenario, the Relying Party is pre-configured with a list of trusted Verifiers and the corresponding hint values can be used to look up appropriate Verifier.
 The Relying Party is also configured with a trust